Overview

 What the Evidence Shows

-NAD+ precursors have the most direct human supplement literature in this stack.
+Direct NAD+ has only early human administration research and compounded-product references in this stack.
 MOTS-c has human biomarker and exercise-context literature plus substantial mechanistic work.
 5-Amino-1MQ remains much more preclinical, with animal and NNMT-target literature doing most of the work.
-[1][3][6][4][9][10]
+[1][2][5][3][8][9]

 No controlled human trial establishes this three-part stack for longevity, fat loss, insulin sensitivity, mitochondrial function, or exercise performance.
 The combination should be treated as a mechanistic stack with uneven evidence, not a validated metabolic protocol.
 [2][5][9]